JeffreedoM/dbms/README.md

 ### About
 ---
-- About the Silang Building Audits Website.
+- About the Silang Building Audit Website.

 ### Building Audits
 ---